raimo/eatclub_order/README.md

 3. Install crontab as instructed in `crontab.example`
 4. Install credentials and preferences for EatClub as instructed in `eatclubrc.example`
 5. Ready!

+## Known Issues

+Currently EatClub's site has changed so that the script doesn't seem to work. :(